 Initialize two objects

 HaarCascade.
-Those are important class in this tutorial, so you have to make it.
+Those are important classes in this tutorial, so you have to make it.
 And we also need

 DispatcherTimer to capture the picture every millisecond.